freenas/freenas-docs/userguide/tasks.rst

 On the source computer, *Alpha*, open a :ref:`Shell` and manually send a single snapshot to the destination computer, *Beta*.
 The snapshot used in this example is named :file:`auto-20161206.1110-2w`.
 As before, it is located in the *alphapool/alphadata* dataset.
-A :literal:`@` symbol separates the name of the dataset from the name of the snapshot in the command.
+An :literal:`@` symbol separates the name of the dataset from the name of the snapshot in the command.